bcgov/cas-ggircs/doc/Architecture.md

 1. Schemas are used to separate concerns.
-     - This ensures that each application reads and writes to/from its own namespace. eg. ETL pipeline operations write to `ggircs_private` while the reporting tools read from `ggircs` and the audit tools read from `ggircs_history`.
+     - This ensures that each application reads and writes to/from its own namespace. eg. ETL pipeline operations write to `ggircs_swrs` while the reporting tools read from `ggircs` and the audit tools read from `ggircs_history`.
 2. Tables are preferred over materialized views.
      - In cases where data integrity is required, GGIRCS prefers to drop and re-create derived tables